A Saint Who Levels Up Through Necromancy

 “Wow.”

-Makes me curious just how strong I can get.
+Makes me wonder just how strong I can get.

-Inside Yujin’s head was the experience and knowledge from before the regression, too.The Constellation he’d erected by burrowing into the flaw of its self-worship, the one that defies death.Thinking of the new holy spells that would be added each time Kronos grew stronger, an ambitious fire boiled up in his heart.
+And his head still held all the experience and knowledge of the time before the regression.
+There was Kronos, the Constellation he’d raised by boring into the flaw of its own self-worship, the very being that ‘defied death.’
+Picturing the new holy spells that would unlock each time Kronos grew stronger, Yujin felt an ambitious fire kindle in his chest.

-Cutting down goblins left and right as he pressed on, he reached the edge of the forest.
+Cutting down goblins right and left as he pushed on, Yujin reached the edge of the forest.

 “You for real?”